Internet Special Education Resources

 In short, this program uses each step to hand the control of what the student reads back to the student.
 It is gratifying to see the positive effects begin when the student realizes he has the tools to safely navigate increasing numbers of words.
 This is visually represented on the word charts.
 A majority of the students who have learned to give their power to their teacher as they wait for her to help to "give" them the words they do not know, begin to feel the empowerment when they know which tools to use to become an independent and fluent reader.

 Teresa McHugh is a Wilson-trained reading specialist and tutor in the Chicago metro area with thirty years of experience.
-You can learn more about her on ISER or you can call her at: (815)-469-3644.
+You can call her at: (815)-469-3644.

 .Disclaimer: Internet Special Education Resources (ISER) provides this information in an effort to help parents find local special education professionals and resources.
 ISER does not recommend or endorse any particular special education referral source, special educational methodological bias, type of special education professional, or specific special education professional.